-You may also want to consider mobile device management (MDM) as a labor and
+You may also want to consider mobile device management (MDM) as a labor and time saving tool.

 MDM services include automatically “pushing” updates to devices, managing security, troubleshooting, configuring, tracking and providing field support.
 MDM service providers monitor device memory and performance and have access to devices anywhere at any time.

 Because warehouse workers depend on RF devices to do most of their work, making sure that your workforce keeps the devices in prime working order and in their hands can produce noticeable labor savings.

 Harness Technology to Improve Labor Productivity & Performance Management

 Today’s technology can provide tremendous enhancements to your workforce, automate operations to reduce decision making and enable faster, more accurate operations.
 Here are some ideas for how IT technology can help reduce labor costs in warehouse operations.